mbuesch/razer/README.md

 License
 -------

-Copyright (c) 2007-2015 Michael Buesch
+Copyright (c) 2007-2016 Michael Büsch, et al.

-License at COPYING file.
+See the COPYING file for license information.